How Long Does the Keto Flu Last?

 Stay hydrated and replenish electrolytes

 Bone broth is keto-approved and naturally high in electrolytes.
-Bone broth also stimulates bile production, supporting fat digestion and absorption.
+Bone broth benefits also stimulate bile production, supporting fat digestion and absorption.

 Alternatively, find a good quality electrolyte product.
 Choose a keto-friendly option without added sugars or dextrose.